zzyking/DeepReader-OCR/README.md

 Features:

 - Upload image/PDF from the left column, pick a vision mode (`base` or `gundam (hi-res)`), and select a prompt template.
-- Adjust GPU memory utilisation (default 0.8 ≈ 80% usage) and device ID.
+- Backend device selection, concurrency, and GPU memory utilisation follow the `DEEPREADER_*` environment variables.
-- Toggle “Keep models loaded” to reuse the engine between runs; click “Unload Models” to free VRAM.
+- Use “Unload Models” to free the shared vLLM engine and release GPU memory between runs.
 - Mixed workloads (single images + PDFs) share one GPU via the unified concurrency helper used by the Gradio backend, so simultaneous users no longer block each other.
 - Gradio keeps only the latest 20 sessions and drops anything older than 24 hours, so `outputs/gradio_sessions/` stays tidy.
 - Each run produces a ZIP bundle (`result.mmd`, figures, annotated layouts, logs) ready for download.

-Controls let you override the prompt, crop mode, CUDA device list, GPU memory utilisation, and PDF-specific knobs (`max concurrency`, `num workers`, `skip repeat`).
-The “Keep models loaded” toggle reuses the same vLLM weights across submissions; click “Unload Models” to free GPU memory manually.
+Use the prompt-template dropdown to populate the textbox with a preset and tweak the prompt before running.
+Advanced runtime knobs—CUDA device list, concurrency, worker counts, GPU memory fraction, repeat filtering, and cache retention—are controlled via environment variables or CLI flags (see the sections below).
 Each run creates a session under `outputs/gradio_sessions/`, and the downloaded archive also includes a `gradio_run.log` with console output.
-Use the prompt-template dropdown to populate the textbox with a preset, adjust the GPU memory slider (default 0.8 ≈ 80%), and feel free to tweak the textbox before running.
 Use `--port` to pick a different port, `--share` for public links, `--queue` to enable Gradio’s request queue, and `--allow-path <dir>` to expose extra directories for downloads if needed.

 >**Note**: plan for ≈10 GB of free VRAM for the default gundam (hi-res) mode.
-Lower the slider/flag if your GPU has less headroom.
+Lower `DEEPREADER_GPU_MEM_UTIL` or the corresponding CLI flag if your GPU has less headroom.

 ### Vision Modes